Logo

 Loan tenure cap.
 30 years maximum for private residential.
 Beyond age 65 or above 75% LTV, banks tighten further.

 Most foreigners go through the local big three.
 DBS, OCBC, and UOB hold around 80% of the Singapore mortgage market between them.
 They process IPAs (In-Principle Approval) within 5 to 10 business days for straightforward employment-pass applicants.
-For complex income (offshore trusts, multi-country payroll, business owners with retained earnings), HSBC, Standard Chartered, and Maybank tend to be more flexible.
+If your income is harder to document, for example from offshore trusts, payroll across several countries, or a business that retains its earnings, then HSBC, Standard Chartered, and Maybank tend to be more flexible.
 Most foreign-bank private banking arms require a minimum loan size of $500,000.

 Documents to prepare for the IPA: